White Smoke From Exhaust: Main Causes and How to Fix

 - Seat Belt Working Function All Driver Must Know

 - What Happens If You Mix Premium Gas With Regular Gas

 Step 3: Look For Any Crack In The Cylinder Head

-Cylinder head is the car part that made of aluminum, which is prone to breaking in overheated conditions.
-This part is essential, since it connects with engine block and head gasket.
+The cylinder head is the car part that made of aluminum, which is prone to breaking in overheated conditions.
+This part is essential since it connects to the engine block and head gasket.
 Sad news for car owners: If this part is broken or damaged in any way, you have to change it.